wistia/wistia-open-docs/_posts/data-api.md

 #### The Response

-If successful, this method will respond with an empty HTTP 200 OK.
+If successful, the response will be an empty HTTP 200 OK.

-If English captions exist for this video, this method will return an empty HTTP 422 Unprocessable Entity.
+If English captions do not exist for this video, the response will be an empty HTTP 404 Not Found.

-If the specified video does not exist, this method will return an empty HTTP 404 Not Found.
+If this video does not exist, the response will be an empty HTTP 404 Not Found.

 ---